MightyPork/TinyFrame/README.md

 ## Functional overview

 The basic functionality of TinyFrame is explained here.
-For particlars, such as the API function, it's recommended to read the doc comments in the header file.
+For particlars, such as the API functions, it's recommended to read the doc comments in the header file.

 ### Structure of a frame